mikepan/GameEngineBook/text/04-Animation.md

 Open the base file from the _\Book\Chapter04\tutorials\tutorials\_momobase.blend_.

-\*\*\* Begin Numbered List

-1.Change the current frame to 1.
+1. Change the current frame to 1.

-2.Select the camera object.
+2. Select the camera object.

-3.In the Camera panel in the Properties Editor, set focal length to 10.0.
+3. In the Camera panel in the Properties Editor, set focal length to 10.0.

-4.With the mouse over the value, press I to keyframe it for frame 1.
+4. With the mouse over the value, press I to keyframe it for frame 1.

-5.Go to the frame 30.
+5. Go to the frame 30.

-6.Change the focal length to 100.0.
+6. Change the focal length to 100.0.

-7.Keyframe the new value for this frame.
+7. Keyframe the new value for this frame.

-\*\*\* End Numbered List

 What we did was set an initial focal length for the camera to animate over a specific range (90mm over 30 frames ~ 1 second).
 If you play back the animation in Blender (Alt + A), you can see the camera zoom changing quickly over the initial frames

 However, if you enter the game engine, the camera is not animated.
 We still need to hook this animation with the logic bricks.
 So with the camera still selected, we need to do the following:

-\*\*\* Begin Numbered List

-1.Create an Always sensor.
+1. Create an Always sensor.
 Leave the default options so it runs only once.

-2.Create an Action actuator.
+2. Create an Action actuator.
 Change the frame range from 1 to 30.

 3. Set CameraAction as the actuator Action.
 (This is the action we created by keyframing the camera lens; it's automatic named by Blender).

-4.Connect both bricks.
+4. Connect both bricks.
 (This will create an And controller.)

-\*\*\*End Numbered List

 The logic brick can be seen in Figure 4.32.
 There is really not much to it other than to make sure that the animation plays once after you run the game.